technomancy-dev/00/README.md

 Some key features include:

+- Run SST to configure AWS for you.
 - The ability to send emails by sending a `POST` request to `/api/emails`.
 - Monitor email status (with multi-recipient tracking).
 - Search emails and messages (a message is created for every recipient).